 Olmsted Falls is a somewhat small city located in the state of Ohio.
 With a population of 8,889 people and five constituent neighborhoods, Olmsted Falls is the 187th largest community in Ohio.

-The citizens of Olmsted Falls are very well educated compared to the average community in the nation: 35.29% of adults in Olmsted Falls have a bachelor's degree or even advanced degree.
+The population of Olmsted Falls is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.35% of adults in Olmsted Falls have a bachelor's degree or even advanced degree.

-The per capita income in Olmsted Falls in 2010 was $30,150, which is wealthy relative to Ohio, and upper middle income relative to the rest of the US.
-This equates to an annual income of $120,600 for a family of four.
-However, Olmsted Falls contains both very wealthy and poor people as well.
+The per capita income in Olmsted Falls in 2010 was $31,900, which is wealthy relative to Ohio and the nation.
+This equates to an annual income of $127,600 for a family of four.

 The people who call Olmsted Falls home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Olmsted Falls residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Olmsted Falls include Irish, Italian, Polish, and English.

 The most common language spoken in Olmsted Falls is English.
-Other important languages spoken here include Arabic and Hungarian.
+Other important languages spoken here include Arabic and Spanish.